 - There are also rights for Military Reservists - see our new guide for more information

-- An itemised pay statement - you can read more details on what should be included on a payslip in our guide to pay article, including changes that will be introduced in April 2019.
+- An itemised pay statement - you can read more details on what should be included on a payslip in our “Guide to pay”, including changes that will be introduced in April 2019.
 From this date, workers will also be entitled to an itemised payslip

 - Plus those rights that a worker has below.

-Additionally (slightly off topic!), from early October 2020, people who have served in the Armed Forces for at least one year will automatically get an interview when applying for jobs in the civil service (as part of a government scheme to improve the employment prospects of service leavers).
-More information is available at gov.uk.
+Additionally (slightly off topic!), from early October 2020, people who have served in the Armed Forces for at least one year will automatically get an interview when applying for jobs in the civil service (as part of a Government scheme to improve the employment prospects of service leavers).
+More information is available here.

 Apprentices are also employees but can have slightly different rights - see our guide to apprenticeships for more information.